myyc/moonies/README.md

 A sandbox to monitor a bunch of crap (funds, stocks (maybe)).
 The idea is to evolve it into some sort of portfolio monitoring tool with maybe something to do with forecasting etc.

 Dependencies are listed in the cabal file.
-Nothing dreadful anyway:

-* Yesod
+Only one foreign dependency:

 * MongoDB (tested with >= 2.4)

-* Other things
+It's a Yesod project so you should have the Haskell Platform installed.

 Warnings
 ========